jllerenac/PTAcademyAWSCloudSecurity/S3/Readable Bucket Policy.md

 According to the above permission it is possible to get object (`s3:GetObject`) on `"arn:aws:s3:::s3-readable-policy-352839283984/this-is-flag` which means that the resource is showing the object name `this-is-flag`

-Simpley copy the file and show `aws s3 cp s3://s3-readable-policy-352839283984/this-is-flag ./ --profile PTAcademyJllerena`
+Simply copy the file and show `aws s3 cp s3://s3-readable-policy-352839283984/this-is-flag ./ --profile PTAcademyJllerena`

 ![image](https://user-images.githubusercontent.com/46797181/227369412-a1e3d719-13a1-4afa-8180-21550973851b.png)